 Meat is another best buy at warehouse clubs.
 You may find sale prices at local grocery stores that are comparable to prices at the warehouse club, but the latter seems to stock better quality meats.

 With meat, you don’t need to stress quite as much about buying in bulk.
 Freezing meat is simple and doesn’t require the same level of prep work you might encounter with produce.
-Simply break down the bulk package into the desired quantities, wrap in freezer bags — squeeze out the air in the bag before sealing — and you’re done.
+Simply break down the bulk package into the desired quantities, wrap them in freezer bags — squeeze out the air in the bag before sealing — and you’re done.

 8. Consumer electronics